 Centralized Autocratic Government with Severe Economic and Social Regimentation

 God the Fascist’s government is a theocracy, or divine rule.
 It is governed by obedience to his divine Law, which is not based primarily on morality or reason but on obedience, also known as purity or cleanliness.
 Many of God’s laws in the Old Testament, such as Kosher and circumcision, are amoral, arbitrary, or impractical.
-The rational God gives for obeying them is the refrain, “I am the Lord your God” and “You are my people.”
+The rationale God gives for obeying them is the refrain, “I am the Lord your God” and “You are my people.”
 Essentially, this translates to, “Because I said so, I’m the boss, and I own you.
 This is how you demonstrate your loyalty to me.”
 God the Fascist’s people only receive the benefits of the state, the kingdom of God, when they demonstrate loyalty.
 God demands complete obedience to his every word, often punishing even minor infractions of his Law with death or exile.
 God considers all who do not excessively flatter him with worship to be enemies of the state.

 In the New Testament, God the Fascist takes his governance to an extreme, absurd level that amounts to slavery.
 There is no form of economic and social regimentation more severe than enslavement to a tyrant.
-God explicitly compares relationship with him to slavery: “The one who was free when called is Christ’s slave.
+God explicitly compares their relationship with him to slavery: “The one who was free when called is Christ’s slave.
 You were bought at a price” (1 Corinthians 7:22-23, NIV).
 Bodily autonomy is surrendered to God’s Holy Spirit who possesses the believer and polices her mind for disobedient thoughts: “Do you not know that your bodies are temples of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own; you were bought at a price.
 Therefore honor God with your bodies” (1 Corinthians 6:19-20, NIV); “I, the Lord, search the heart, I test the mind, even to give to each man according to his ways, according to the results of his deeds” (Jeremiah 17:10, NASB, italics mine).
 Jesus teaches that even unsanctioned sexual fantasies jeopardize his followers’ salvation, putting them in danger of an eternity in hell (Matthew 5:27-30).

 Fearmongering and Politically Divisive Messaging